goodeggs/resource-schema/README.md

 ### isArray: Boolean

 Convert value to array before saving/querying.
-This is especially for converting query parameters, which will not be an array of only querying by on value.
+This is especially for converting query parameters, which will not be an array if only querying by on value.

 ``` javascript
 schema = {